mgoellnitz/trackdown/README.md

 *mirror*

-Trackdown should be capable of translating [GitHub][github] JSON exports of tickets to the special markdown format given here as a mirror for offline use.
+TrackDown should be capable of translating [GitHub][github] JSON exports of tickets to the special markdown format given here as a mirror for offline use.

  Martin Goellnitz  / Sun Nov 13 21:19:35 2016 [35a52a9d751029ac5cbc3730ea28a3fc682663ce](https://github.com/mgoellnitz/trackdown/commit/35a52a9d751029ac5cbc3730ea28a3fc682663ce)